PCORnet-DRN-OC/PCORnet-Data-Curation/README.md

 ### *This README is intended to provide orientation to DC Query Package v6.16.*
 ### *Previous versions are provided for historical reference only.*

-# PCORnet Data Curation Query Package
+# PCORnet® Data Curation Query Package

 ### Version 6.16